ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Error Identifiers

-If the Group Manager sends an error response with Content-Format application/concise-problem-details+cbor {{RFC9290}} as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, then the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' takes value from those defined in {{Section 9 of I-D.ietf-ace-key-groupcomm}} and in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}}.
+If the Group Manager sends an error response with Content-Format application/concise-problem-details+cbor {{RFC9290}} as defined in {{Section 4.1.2 of RFC9594}}, then the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' takes value from those defined in {{Section 9 of RFC9594}} and in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}}.

-The same guidelines in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}} for the Administrator to handle such error identifiers holds.
+The same guidelines in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}} for the Administrator to handle such error identifiers hold.

 # Security Considerations # {#sec-security-considerations}

 Security considerations are inherited from the ACE framework for Authentication and Authorization {{RFC9200}}, and from the specific transport profile of ACE used between the Administrator and the Group Manager, such as {{RFC9202}} and {{RFC9203}}.

-The same security considerations from {{I-D.ietf-ace-key-groupcomm}} and {{I-D.ietf-ace-key-groupcomm-oscore}} also apply, with particular reference to the process of rekeying OSCORE groups.
+The same security considerations from {{RFC9594}} and {{I-D.ietf-ace-key-groupcomm-oscore}} also apply, with particular reference to the process of rekeying OSCORE groups.

 The same security considerations from {{I-D.ietf-ace-oscore-gm-admin}} also apply, as well as the security considerations for CoRAL {{I-D.ietf-core-coral}} and Packed CBOR {{I-D.ietf-cbor-packed}}.